This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 NO: shoes with high-heels, open-toes, or elaborate closures

 This is another one that you would think goes without saying.
 Yet every time I head to the airport, I get stuck in the security line behind people wearing ridiculous shoes.
 Why no open toes?
 Have you ever had someone roll their overweight suitcase over your foot?
-Because I have, and I’m *thrilled* that I was wearing covered shoes at the time, or that could have been tragic.
+Because I have, and I was *thrilled* that I was wearing covered shoes at the time, or it could have been tragic.

 yes: low-heeled ankle booties // For a more stylish option, ankle booties featuring low block heels (I’m talking less than 2 inches,) also work well.
 Just make sure they have an easy-to-operate zipper, or even better, no zipper at all.
 Ah, Chelsea boots, you really are the best.

 SHOP MY FAVORITES

 Yes, I’ve heard it too: “Wear your heaviest clothing on the plane so you don’t need to pack it.”
 That’s great and all, but is having more space in your luggage really worth your own (dis)comfort?
 Heavy outerwear is an all-or-nothing deal.
 Either you wear it, or you take it off.
 First you’re too warm, then you’re too cold.
 And even when you decide that off is the lesser of two evils, there’s no escaping your gigantic coat in your tiny airplane seat!

 yes: light layers // I always wear several light layers to stay warm instead of one large jacket or coat.
 My formula typically includes two breathable shirts, followed by an oversized sweatshirt, and topped with a scarf.
 Any one of the layers can be removed easily, so you are covered in all situations.
 And the best part?
 These small items stow away neatly in your bag, or you can roll them up into dandy little pillows.
 Unless I *really need* that gigantic coat at my destination, I will leave large outerwear behind and pack quality layers to stay warm on my trip.